vedicastrology123/astroAstro/src/pages/index.md

 ---

 ### Vedic Astrology
-It is one of the limbs of Vedas, the ancient Hindu scriptures.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It is one of the limbs of Vedas, the ancient Hindu scriptures.
 In  [Vedic Astrology](https://en.wikipedia.org/wiki/Hindu_astrology), the destiny of a person is determined by his/her karma, which is set forth in the cosmic design.

 Vedic and Western astrology have some similarities, namely the 12 signs of the zodiac.
 Vedic astrology emphasizes on the rising sign at the precise moment of birth rather than the 30-day sun sign of western astrology.
 Moon sign is given more importance in vedic, to know mental characteristics.
+<br /><br />

 In Vedic astrology, an expert astrologer, is known as Jyotish, uses a variety of divisional birth charts to do detailed reading of a chart.

 For example : Hora is a divisional chart for predicting wealth from the birth chart.
 7th house is used to forecast relationships in [Matrimony Matching](/articles/marriage-compatibility/) and also for love compatibility.
 [27 nakshatras](/articles/nakshatras/) are used for the compatibility test.
+<br /><br />
 [Read more on Hora for wealth predictions](/articles/hora-wealth/).
+<br /><br />
 There are 16 divisional charts which are used for prediction purposes of various life events.
 Famous charts like, of Dhoni, has various yogas which can be delineated from these divisional charts. e.g. Name and Fame, Wealth.

 #### Planets and Houses - Birth Chart Predictions